Category: News Release

 The Canadian Securities Exchange has neither approved nor disapproved the information contained herein and does not accept responsibility for the adequacy or accuracy of this news release.

-To view the source version of this press release, please visit https://www.newsfilecorp.com/release/273781
+To view the source version of this press release, please visit https://www.newsfilecorp.com/release/279788

 Read More

-Vancouver, British Columbia–(Newsfile Corp. – November 4, 2025) – Military Metals Corp.
-(CSE: MILI) (OTCQB: MILIF) (FSE: QN90) (the “Company” or “MILI”) is pleased to report the commencement of a 10 hole, 2500-meter, definition drilling campaign at the company’s 100% owned flagship Trojarová Antimony Gold Project (the “Project”) in Slovakia, and the appointment of David Murray P.Geo as Vice President of Exploration.
+Vancouver, British Columbia–(Newsfile Corp. – January 7, 2026) – Military Metals Corp.
+(CSE: MILI) (OTCQB: MILIF) (FSE: QN90) (the “Company” or “MILI”) is pleased to report the first analytical results of the Company’s definition drilling campaign at the 100% owned flagship Trojarová Antimony Gold Project (the “Project “) in Slovakia as announced on November 4, 2025.
+The holes were designed to confirm historical drilling results and to support SLR Consulting’s work towards establishing a current mineral resource estimate on the Project.
+These priority assay results represent the main mineralized zone from the first hole of the program, 25-TVA-001.

-Highlights of the Campaign Include:
+Highlights of the Results from hole 25-TVA-001 Include:

 History of the Project and Historical Resource

-Discovered nearly fifty years ago, Trojarová was the focus of extensive surface and underground exploration over 2km of strike length between 1983 and 1995, including 63 diamond drillholes totaling 14,330 meters, and 1.7 kilometers of underground workings.
-Historical exploration efforts culminated in a historical mineral resource estimate published by the Slovak Geological institute in 1992 (see “Historical Resource Estimates” below).
-Per this historical estimate, at a cut-off grade of 1.0% antimony, Trojarova hosts 2.46 million tonnes averaging 2.47% antimony and 0.635 grams per tonne gold in a mineralized zone averaging 3.32 meters wide, containing approximately 60,000 tonnes of antimony insitu.
 The historical estimate at Trojarová was classified using the Slovak version of the newly post-Soviet Russian classification system, which uses categories not directly comparable to modern standards as defined by the Canadian Institute of Mining, Metallurgy & Petroluem (“CIM”) Definition Standards for Mineral Resources & Mineral Reserves.
 The Slovak Geological Institute, the State agency that carried out all exploration and underground development work at Trojarová, classified the resource as “P1” in the Slovak version of the Russian classification system.
 P1 is most comparable in CIM’s classification system to “Inferred Mineral Resources,” which is defined by the CIM as that part of a Mineral Resource for which quantity and grade or quality are estimated on the basis of limited geological evidence gathered through appropriate sampling techniques from locations such as outcrops, trenches, pits, workings and drill holes.
 A qualified person has not done sufficient work to classify the historical estimate as current, and the Company is not treating the historical estimate as current.
 For additional information relating to the historical estimate see below under the heading “Historical Resource Estimates”.

 The Company announced January 8th , 2025, that SLR Consulting had been engaged to complete a modern mineral resource estimate of the Trojarová Project.
 The current drill program supports this work by seeking to confirm historical results and validate preliminary resource models.